-Sexual violence and sexual harassment can occur between two children of any age and gender.
-It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.
-Sexual violence and sexual harassment among children in schools and colleges (2018) and UKCIS Guidance: Sexting in schools and colleges, responding to incidents, and safeguarding young people (2017) inform the school's practice and serve as guidance in developing preventive programs and responding to concerns.
+Sexual violence and sexual harassment can occur between two or more children of any age and sex.
+It can occur also through a group of children sexually assaulting or sexually harassing a single child or group of children.
+Sexual violence and sexual harassment exist on a continuum and may overlap; they can occur online and face-to-face (both physically and verbally) and are never acceptable.
+KCSIE Part Five and the UKCIS Guidance: Sharing nudes and semi-nudes: advice for education settings working with children and young people, inform the school's practice and serve as guidance in developing preventive programs and responding to concerns.

-The School does not tolerate sexual violence and sexual harassment and challenges behaviors such as grabbing bottoms, breasts and genitalia, flicking bras, and lifting up skirts.
-The School also understands that sexual violence and sexual harassment can be driven by wider societal factors beyond the School such as everyday sexist language and stereotypes.
-Thus, the School takes a whole-school approach and teaches about sexual harassment and sexual violence through preventive education in health classes and other educational and extracurricular venues.
+ASL does not tolerate sexual violence and sexual harassment and challenges behaviors such as grabbing bottoms, breasts and genitalia; flicking bras; and lifting up skirts.
+ASL also understands that sexual violence and sexual harassment can be driven by wider societal factors beyond the School such as everyday sexist language and stereotypes.
+Thus, ASL takes a whole-school approach and teaches about sexual harassment and sexual violence through preventive education in health classes (RSHE) and other educational and extracurricular venues.
 Sexual violence and sexual harassment are explicitly prohibited in the Code of Conduct.

-The School is aware of the research that shows children who have specific learning differences, and children who are lesbian, gay, bisexual, trans or queer (LGBTQ+), or perceived to be, are particularly vulnerable.
+ASL is aware of the research that shows children who have specific learning differences, and children who are lesbian, gay, bisexual, trans or queer (LGBTQ+), or perceived to be, are particularly vulnerable.

-Concerns of sexual violence and sexual harassment are addressed in the context of the school's safeguarding policy and normal reporting procedures are followed.
-Reports of sexual violence and sexual harassment are complex and decisions are made on a case-by-case basis during the entire process with support from other agencies such as Children's Services and the police as required.
+Concerns about sexual violence and sexual harassment are addressed in the context of the school's safeguarding policy and normal reporting procedures are followed.
+Reports of sexual violence and sexual harassment are complex and decisions are made on a case-by-case basis during the entire process, with support from other agencies such as Children's Services and the police as required.